Pope Pius IX: Concordats

 Pius IX signed concordats with Spain, Austria, Tuscany, Portugal, Haiti, Honduras, Ecuador, Nicaragua, El Salvador, and Russia.

 Austria

 The 1848 revolution had mixed results for the Catholic Church in Austria-Hungary.
 It freed the church from the heavy hand of the state in its internal affairs, which was applauded by Pius IX.
-Similar to other countries, Austria-Hungary had significant anti-Catholic political movements, mainly liberals, which forced the emperor Franz-Joseph I in 1870 to renounce the 1855 concordat with the Vatican.
+Similar to other countries, Austria-Hungary had significant anti-Catholic political movements, mainly liberals, which forced the emperor Franz-Joseph I in 1870 to renounce the Concordat of 1855 with the Vatican.
 Austria had already in 1866 nullified several of its sections concerning the freedom of Catholic schools and prohibition of civil marriages.
 After diplomatic approaches failed, Pius responded on 7 March 1874 with the encyclical Vix dum a nobis, demanding religious freedom and freedom of education.
 Despite these developments, there was no equivalent to the German Kulturkampf in Austria, and Pius created new dioceses throughout Austria-Hungary.